Opuntia humifusa (Raf.) Raf.

 Devil's Tongue, Eastern Prickly Pear, Low Prickly Pear, Creeping Prickly Pear, Creeping Pear, Large-Flower Prickly Pear, Smooth Prickly Pear, Indian Fig

 Cactus humifusus (basionym), Opuntia humifusa var. humifusa, Opuntia humifusa subsp. humifusa, Opuntia compressa, Opuntia vulgaris

-Opuntia humifusa is low-growing perennial cactus with green, flattened stems, formed of segments.
-Barbed bristles are found around the surfaces of the segments and longer spines are sometimes present.
-The flowers are yellow to gold and are found along the margins of mature segments.
-They are waxy, up to 2.4 inches (6 cm) across and sometimes have red centers.
-This cactus blooms in the late spring.
-The juicy and edible, red fruits are up to 2 inches (5 cm) long.
+Opuntia humifusa is low-growing cactus with green, flattened stems formed of segments.
+Barbed bristles are found around the surfaces of the segments, and longer spines are sometimes present.
+Flowers are waxy, yellow to gold, sometimes with red centers.
+They are up to 2.4 inches (6 cm) in diameter and appear along the margins of mature segments in the late spring.
+The juicy and edible red fruits are up to 2 inches (5 cm) long.
 As the fruit matures, it changes color from green to red and often remains on the cactus until the following spring.